 How Do I Read a Chart

 In trading the market the chart is the basic tool used by all traders.
-The chart will show info about a trading instrument - the chart will show the general direction of prices, the chart will also show the current price of gold & the chart will also explain the historical movement of chart prices.
+The chart will show info about a trading instrument - the chart will show the general direction of prices, the chart will also show the current price of gold & the chart will also explain the historical movement of the chart prices.

 The following are the different things which a gold trader will need to know about charts.